Interested in employee monitoring?

 When you don’t have clear data, work allocation is based on guesstimates — which is rarely accurate.

-This makes your entire company more productive by utilizing your people’s bandwidth – and is hence a great step towards increased profitability.
+This makes your entire company more productive by utilizing people’s bandwidth, which increases profitability.

 Moreover, distributing work more equally creates a feeling of fairness and transparency that improves overall employee satisfaction.

-Second, we end up wasting a huge chunk of our day on activities that add little value to our key deliverables – such as email, meetings, reporting and so on.
-An employee monitoring app helps us see where we are losing time and take active steps to minimize the time spent on wasteful activities that keep us busy, but not productive!
+- Helps us see where we’re losing time and take active steps to minimize the time spent on wasteful activities that keep us busy but not productive.

-Fourth, it helps us to avoid distractions.
-For example, whenever we visit a social media site or website in the middle of a task that does not seem work related, Time Doctor generates a pop-up that asks us if we are still working on that task.
-This prompts us to ignore the distraction and get back on track.
+- Helps us avoid distractions.
+For example, if we visit a non-work-related website during work hours, then Time Doctor generates a pop-up asking if we are still working on that task.
+This prompts us to get back on track.

-Analytics algorithms can go through thousands of recordings of voice conversations or chats with customers and identify quality problems that might otherwise go unnoticed.
-Managers can then follow up with customers to resolve problems and prevent unhappy customers from churning.
-They can also coach the concerned employees to handle similar situations better in future.
+With accurate analytics, managers can also follow up with customers to resolve problems and prevent unhappy customers from churning.
+They can also coach concerned employees to handle similar situations better in the future.

-This allows people to do their jobs without their bosses micromanaging them.
-As long as people meet their deliverables and maintain quality standards, bosses don’t even have to dig through the analytics and reports to check if people are spending the requisite number of hours of wasting time on social media.
-This helps in building a better relationship between employees and their managers.
+- Minimum supervision: As long as people meet their deliverables and maintain quality standards, managers don’t have to dig through the analytics and reports to check if people are wasting valuable work time on social media.

-Additionally, equal allocation of work, automating manual activities, increased transparency — all lead to higher levels of employee engagement.
+Additionally, equal allocation of work, automating manual activities, and increased transparency — all lead to higher employee engagement levels.

 Here’s what can go wrong:

-Many people might feel that employee monitoring tools are an invasion of their privacy.
-They might not be comfortable with their working hours and web history being logged or screenshots being taken of their screen activity.
+They might not be comfortable with their working hours and web history being logged, screen recording, or screenshots being taken of their screen activity.

-Privacy concerns would be higher for people who are being subjected to employee monitoring for the first time.
-If their previous company did not monitor them, they would question why it’s necessary here.
-Senior managers would also not be comfortable with being monitored.
-That’s why many companies only monitor their staff selectively.
-They might monitor their remote employees, but not those people working out of their physical offices.
+Privacy concerns would be higher for people subject to employee monitoring for the first time or in higher positions.
+That’s why many companies monitor staff selectively.
+They might monitor remote employees, but not the employees working out of physical offices.

-One of the simplest ways of losing your people’s trust is to not inform them that you are monitoring them.
-Therefore, avoid using employee monitoring tools like ActivTrak, that monitor your employees’ activities stealthily.
+One of the simplest ways of losing people’s trust is not informing them you’re monitoring them.
+Avoid using computer monitoring software that monitors employee activities stealthily.

-Even if you do let them know, using employee monitoring apps that are excessively intrusive by logging keystrokes can severely damage employee engagement.
-Moreover, it is also illegal in some states.
+Even if you let them know, using intrusive employee monitoring apps, like keystroke logging or keylogging, can severely damage employee engagement.
+Moreover, it’s also illegal in some states.

-Several states have employee monitoring guidelines and not following them leave you vulnerable to lawsuits.
-I will discuss legal considerations in a later section but there’s a simple way of staying out of trouble – inform your employees that you are monitoring them and only use tools such as Time Doctor that respect privacy rights, are not excessively intrusive and give a lot of control to the user.
+A simple way of staying out of trouble is to inform you’re monitoring employee communications and only use tools like Time Doctor that respect privacy rights, are not excessively intrusive, and give a lot of control to the user.

-Also keep in mind that certain industries and laws require you to monitor your employees — and you can get into trouble for not doing so!
+Additionally, keep in mind that certain industries and laws require you to monitor employees — and you can get into trouble for not doing so!

-That’s because 99% of employee monitoring is perfectly legal and leads to higher productivity and profitability.
+However, you shouldn’t avoid employee monitoring as 99% of employee monitoring is perfectly legal and leads to higher productivity and profitability.
 As long as you don’t use overly intrusive tools and follow the right process to implement it, you will reap the benefits.
-(More about the process in a later section.)

 Legal Aspects of Employee Monitoring

-It’s important to take a quick look at a few legal aspects before you begin looking for an employee monitoring software and begin implementing a monitoring policy.
+It’s essential to take a quick look at a few legal aspects before you begin looking for an employee monitoring software and begin implementing a monitoring policy.

 The most important legal aspect of employee monitoring is consent.

-A few states such as Connecticut and Delaware prohibit employers from monitoring their employees without obtaining consent.
-If you have employees working for you from the European Union, you would be subject to the EU’s GDPR rules which have stricter privacy laws than in the US.
+A few US states such as Connecticut and Delaware prohibits an employer from monitoring without obtaining employee consent.
+If you have employees working from the EU, you would be subject to the GDPR rules, which have stricter privacy laws than in the US.

-In addition, there are other federal and state laws that prohibit employers from monitoring specific activities such as email communication.
-For instance, the federal Electronic Communications Privacy Act (ECPA) states that employers can monitor workplace communications only if they have their employees’ consent.
+You also have federal and state laws that prohibit an employer from monitoring specific activities such as email communication.
+For example, the US Electronic Communications Privacy Act (ECPA) states that an employer can monitor workplace communications only if they have employee consent.

-There are several employee monitoring tools that are specifically designed to work in the background and monitor employee activity without their knowledge.
-For instance, there are tools that do not even appear as an application on the computer and are completely invisible to the user.
-Using this kind of software is a criminal offense in several regions and can also subject employers to civil lawsuits.
+Remember, avoid using employee tracking software specifically designed to monitor employee activity without their knowledge.
+Using this kind of software is a criminal offense in several regions and can subject employers to civil lawsuits.